ruiying-ocean/ruiying_site/content/post/2022-02-18-fortran-basics/index.md

 **Submodule**: Extends an existing module and is used for defining variable and procedure definitions that only that module can access; useful for more complex apps and libraries

+> In FORTRAN, dummy parameters are same as formal argument (形参) in other languages.
+In other languages, dummy arguments equals unused arguments.

 ```fortran
 ! function always return a result